unboxed/development-playbook/mentoring.md

 # Mentoring

-Hopefully you have been given a mentor/buddy but if not please enquire about getting one!
+Hopefully you have been given a mentor/buddy but if not, please enquire about getting one!
 You can ask Ben Baumann or Vicky Peel about this.

 Your mentor/buddy will give you an introduction to the wider team and help you with onboarding and getting the support you need.